senx/warp10-jupyter/README.md

 pip install -e cellmagic
 ```

-Then, you can optionally copy the content of `macros/` into the macro folder of the Warp 10 platforms that receive the requests.
+Then, you can optionally copy the content of `macros/` into the macros folder of Warp 10 platforms that receive requests.

 ### Tutorials ###